Fairey Barracuda: British service

 On 21 April 1944 Barracudas of No 827 Squadron aboard Illustrious began operations against Japanese forces.
 The type participated in air raids on Sabang in Sumatra, known as Operation Cockpit.
 In the Pacific theatre, the Barracuda's performance was considerably reduced by the prevailing high temperatures; reportedly, its combat radius in the Pacific was reduced by as much as 30%.
 This diminished performance was a factor in the decision to re-equip the torpedo bomber squadrons aboard the fleet carriers of the British Pacific Fleet with American-built Grumman Avengers.

 In the Pacific, a major problem hindering the Barracuda was the need to fly over Indonesian mountain ranges to strike at targets located on the eastern side of Java, which necessitated a high-altitude performance that the Barracuda's low-altitude-rated Merlin 32 engine with its single-stage supercharger could not effectively provide.
-Additionally, the carriage of maximum underwing bomb loads resulted in additional drag, which further reduced performance.
-However, the Light Fleet Carriers of the 11th ACS (which joined the BPF in June 1945) were all equipped with a single Barracuda and single Corsair squadron; by Victory over Japan Day, the BPF had a total of five Avenger and four Barracuda squadrons embarked on its carriers.
+Carrying the maximum underwing bomb loads resulted in additional drag, which further reduced performance.
+The Light Fleet Carriers of the 11th ACS (which joined the BPF in June 1945) were all equipped with a single Barracuda and single Corsair squadron.
+By Victory over Japan Day, the BPF had a total of five Avenger and four Barracuda squadrons embarked on its carriers.

 A number of Barracudas participated in trial flights, during which several innovations were tested, including RATOG rockets for boosting takeoff performance (which ended up being regularly used when operating off escort carriers at high weights), and a braking propeller, which slowed the aircraft by reversing the blade pitch.

 Following the end of the conflict, the Barracuda was relegated to secondary roles, for the most part being used as a trainer aircraft.
 The type continued to be operated by FAA squadrons up until the mid-1950s, by which time the type were withdrawn entirely in favour of the Avengers.